DragonBuild/dragon/README.md

 </p>
 <p align="center">
   <strong>
-  dragon is a powerful toolkit targeting Apple development, research, and packaging.
+  dragon aims to be a full environment for development and research on Apple devices.
   </strong>
 </p>